tigerfarm/arduino/Altair101/Processor/README.md

     Only the HLT opcode changes the statusByte.
 }
 void processOpcodeData() {
   // if not jumping, increment programCounter.
   // if jumping, programCounter is set to an address, don't increment it.
   // dataByte is used through the opcode processes.
   // dataByte is not changed.
   ...
   dataByte = memoryData[programCounter];
+  switch (opcode) {
     ...
     Opcodes that displays the moved value (lightsStatusAddressData):
         LDAX, LDA, and STA